ssheggrud/Mod_20_Project/README.md

 The steps taken to extract, transform, and load the data for analysis are as follows:

-•	From the New York City Campaign Finance Board webpage download the previous six election years from 2001,2003,2005,2009,2013,2017, and the current 2021 data sets that contain individual and committee donation contributions per candidate as separate CSVs.
+•	From the New York City Campaign Finance Board webpage download the previous six election years from 2001,2003,2005,2009,2013,2017, and 2021 data sets that contain individual donation data and committee donation data per election year as local CSVs.

-•	Extract the previous six election years for each candidate’s expenditures as separate data sets from the New York City Campaign Finance Board.
+•	Also extract the previous six election years for each candidate’s expenditures as separate data sets from the New York City Campaign Finance Board.

 •	Study each of the 18 Excel data sets and determine which columns hold value for our final outcome.
 (All Raw CSVs can be found within **Resources** > **Raw CSVs** Folder)